brysgo/semantic-mapreduce/README.md

 ### The Bleeding Edge

-#### The `@return` (IMPLEMENTED)
+#### The `@emit` (IMPLEMENTED)

-In the previous implementation rules returned their output like a normal function does.
+In the previous implementation rules emitted their output like a normal function does.
-We knew output needed to be mapped if we weren't in a reduce and we returned an array.
+We knew output needed to be mapped if we weren't in a reduce and we emitted an array.

-The days of weird array vs. non-array return values are over.
-The new `@return` statement lets you return as many things from the same function as you please.
-Furthermore, regular return statements will still break out of the functions, but their value will be ignored.
+The days of weird array vs. non-array emit values are over.
+The new `@emit` statement lets you emit as many things from the same function as you please.
+Furthermore, regular emit statements will still break out of the functions, but their value will be ignored.

 #### The `self` keyword (PLANNED)

-A rule can't depend on itself, however, it is also called once for every set of dependencies returned.
-How is one supposed to reduce data if a rule can't see what it returned previously.
+A rule can't depend on itself, but it is called once for every set of dependencies emitted.
+How is one supposed to reduce data if a rule can't see what it emitted previously.

 In the previous implementation we just passed around arrays.
 So when a rule was doing reducing, it just got an array of its dependencies' results.
-That can be pretty inefficient if you are just trying to calculate something from the results and not planning on returning the whole array.
+That can be pretty inefficient if you are just trying to calculate something from the results and not planning on emitting the whole array.

 Now that we are calling once with every output, we have introduced the `self` keyword.
 When a rule depends on `self` it is passed the result of its last execution in scope, or if it is keyed it gets the result of the last execution with a matching key.